Creating shared value

 Lower 48

-In the U.S. Lower 48, we continued hosting leadership roundtables for assets in 12 different counties.
+In the U.S. Lower 48, we continued hosting leadership roundtables for assets in 12 counties.
 The roundtables provide an opportunity for the company to share updates on our operations and report on community investment and sponsorship activities.
 However, the most valuable aspect is the feedback we receive, as it helps us understand the needs and objectives set by locally appointed leaders in these counties and cities.
 The engagements have shaped the company's involvement in various projects.
+For example:

 Building and strengthening local economies and communities